wyrdathru/TheCreationist/README.md

 - MahApps.Metro (http://mahapps.com/) has been used to implement Windows 8 (Metro) styling in TheCreationist.
 - MVVM Light Toolkit (http://www.galasoft.ch/mvvm) has been used to implement the MVVM design pattern in TheCreationst.
+- Windows (Metro) Icons (http://icons8.com/) has been used to supply the icons for TheCreationist.